Himanshu-srihsk/JavaInAction/README.md

       - Use multiple threads to simulate producers and consumers.
       - Add fault tolerance so that if a message is dequeued but not acknowledged, it is re-queued for another attempt.

+19. **Simulate a Multithreaded Stock Price Monitoring System**
+    ### To-Do:
+20. **Simulate a Bank Transaction System**
+    ### To-Do:
+     - Implement a bank transaction system where multiple threads represent users who transfer money between accounts.
+     - Ensure thread safety to prevent issues such as inconsistent balances or lost updates.
+     - Add a daily report feature that calculates the total money in all accounts without affecting transactions
+21. **Implement a Multi-threaded Web Crawler**
+    ### To-Do:
+    - Design a simple web crawler that accepts a URL and crawls all pages linked from the initial URL up to a specified depth.
+    - Use a thread-safe data structure to keep track of visited URLs and avoid duplicate work.
+    - Use multiple threads to speed up the crawling process and implement a throttling mechanism to avoid overloading the server.

+22.  **Implement a Rate Limiter**
+     ### To-Do:
+      - Design a rate limiter class that limits the number of requests a user can make within a certain time window (e.g., 10 requests per second).
+      - The class should allow concurrent requests from multiple threads and block requests that exceed the allowed limit.
+      - Use multithreading and synchronization to ensure thread safety.

 ---